Billy Sharp: Reading loan

-Doncaster Rovers loan
+Return to Doncaster Rovers (loan)

 On 22 January 2014, Sharp re-joined his former club Doncaster Rovers on loan for the remainder of the 2013–14 season.
 On his debut at Blackpool on 25 January, he scored in the 85th minute to earn the visitors a point.
 On 8 February, Sharp was sent off in the match at Brighton for a foul on Gordon Greer.
 A month later, Sharp returned from suspension and scored against Huddersfield Town.
 Sharp was unable to help keep Doncaster in the division as they were relegated to League One.

 Leeds United

 On 13 August 2014, Sharp returned to Yorkshire and joined Leeds United on a two-year contract.
 The transfer fee paid to Southampton was reported as £600,000.

 He made his debut on 16 August, scoring a late winner on debut in a 1–0 victory over Middlesbrough to earn Dave Hockaday his first victory as Leeds Head Coach.
-On 20 December, Sharp scored his 2nd goal for Leeds in a 1–1 draw against his former club Nottingham Forest.
+On 20 December, Sharp scored his second goal for Leeds in a 1–1 draw against his former club Nottingham Forest.
 Sharp scored a 90th-minute winner Leeds in a 2–1 win over West Yorkshire rivals Huddersfield Town on 31 January 2015.
 On 28 February 2015, Sharp scored for Leeds in a 3–2 defeat against Watford.

 On 23 July 2015, after he was dropped from their pre-season friendly against Eintracht Frankfurt, Leeds United sent Sharp home from their summer training camp in Austria in anticipation of a transfer back to Sheffield United.